Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 ### JVM Monitoring

-To detect long GC pauses, Alluxio administrators can set `alluxio.master.jvm.monitor.enabled=true` for masters or `alluxio.worker.jvm.monitor.enabled=true` for workers.
+To detect long GC pauses, Alluxio administrators can set `alluxio.coordinator.jvm.monitor.enabled=true` for masters or `alluxio.worker.jvm.monitor.enabled=true` for workers.
 They are enabled by default in Alluxio 2.4.0 and newer.
 This will trigger a monitoring thread that periodically measures the delay between two GC pauses.